Chocolate Caramel Apples

 - Yield: Makes enough for 20 lady apples

 - 20 lady apples or 10 medium apples

 - 3 ounces best-quality semisweet chocolate, finely chopped

-Insert a twig into the top of each apple.
+Insert a 5-inch-long nontoxic twig or wooden dowel into the top of each apple.
 Prepare an ice-water bath.
 Coat a rimmed baking sheet with nonstick cooking spray.